Ecommerce Website Security: How to Best Protect Your Website from Cyber Attacks

 Payment processing platforms protect all financial information for each online transaction, preventing hackers from intercepting transactions.
 Use multiple payment gateways to authorize online purchases, such as PayPal, Google Pay, and Apple Pay.
 Payment gateways use a variety of tactics to protect transactions, including:

-• Tokenization: Replace payment information with random characters.
-Decryption keys are used to track tokens, so if a breach happens, hackers can’t read the tokens.
+- Tokenization: Replace payment information with random characters.
+Decryption keys are used to track tokens, so if a breach happens, hackers can’t read them.

 7. Install a Website Application Firewall (WAF)